-(LTCI) may offer flexibility and can be a viable choice for baby boomers still enjoying good health and relative wealth.
-LTCI is designed to help people pay for short- or long-term care and housing facility, nursing home or even in your own home.
-Typically, purchasing a policy while you are younger may allow you to pay lower premium rates, but even at a later age, it may still be worth considering purchasing an LTCI policy for the benefits it can provide.
-LTCI policies are subject to restrictions, limitations and
+Long-term care insurance (LTCI) may offer flexibility and can be a viable choice for baby boomers still enjoying good health and relative wealth.
+LTCI is designed to help people pay for short- or long-term care and housing costs at an assisted living facility, nursing home or even in your purchasing a policy while you are younger may allow you to pay lower premium rates, but even at a later age, it may still be worth considering purchasing an LTCI policy for the LTCI policies are subject to restrictions, limitations and medical underwriting.